-I have hoped to show that much uncertainty remains in our understanding of voter myopia.
-Ultimately, this is because estimating voters' retrospective economic time frames is difficult.
-Voter-centric approaches have had to deal with items that suffer from known biases (Kiley and Vaisey 2020; Conover, Feldman, and Knight 1987; Kramer 1983) and experimental methods that may not generalise outside of the survey context (Barabas and Jerit 2010).
+Ultimately, this uncertainty arises because estimating voters' retrospective economic time frames is difficult.
+Voter-centric approaches have had to deal with items that suffer from known biases (Bailey 2021; Kiley and Vaisey 2020; Conover, Feldman, and Knight 1987) and experimental methods that may not generalise outside of the survey context (Barabas and Jerit 2010).
 Likewise, electorate-centric approaches have had to make ad-hoc assumptions about how voters forget and have often suffered with problems of ecological inference (Stewart and Clarke 2017).

 The most sensible way forward would seem to be to combine the strengths of each approach.
-To avoid problems of ecological inference, we can draw on individual-level voting intention data.
-And to avoid problems of systematic perceptual bias, we can draw on aggregate-level economic statistics.
-Such a hybrid approach is rare in the economic voting literature (though see Reidy, Suiter, and Breen 2017).
-The reason is that it is hard to find individual-level data sets that one can match to aggregate-level economic data to arrive at a sufficient amount of aggregate-level economic variation.
-But where this data exists, it offers the possibility of estimating voters' retrospective time frames in a way that avoids many prevailing difficulties.
+To avoid problems of ecological inference, I draw on individual-level voting intention data.
+And to avoid problems of systematic perceptual bias, I draw on aggregate-level economic statistics.
+Such a hybrid approach is rare in the economic voting literature.
+The reason being that it is hard to find individual-level data sets that one can match to aggregate-level economic data that result in a sufficient amount of aggregate-level economic variation.
+But where these data do exist, they offer the possibility of estimating voters' retrospective time frames in a way that avoids many of the literature's prevailing pitfalls.